jloan/e107v2/_posts/2019-05-01-speculative-soundtrack.md

 Successful soundtracks will include discussion of the sonic elements of the selections, avoid plot summary in favor or character or thematic exploration, and be delivered through compelling and polished language and visual presentation.

+## SOUNDTRACKS DUE BY START OF CLASS ON MONDAY, MAY 6TH.